Nov 11/12, 2015: Denver -> Bangkok

 Today is Thanksgiving, though you’ll not notice that here, I doubt they have even heard of it, so no Turkey this afternoon I guess.
 It’s time to leave Luang Prabang again and since it’s raining, it’s a great day for travel.
 Gepke gets up real early to see the local monks collecting alms.
 People give alms as a centuries old ceremony.
 Buddhist monks aren’t allowed to work and rely on locals giving them alms.
 This is a very important ceremony.
 Locals try to gain merit on the karmic ladder by getting up very early in the morning and prepare rice etc.

 According to our current Lao guide Bai the trip to Vang Vieng will take 6 hours and 59 minutes; Bai is an optimist.
-The bus cannot travel fast on the steep and winding mountain roads.
+On the steep and winding mountain roads the bus cannot travel fast.
 The driver also has to turn off the air-conditioning to prevent the engine from overheating.
-The views along the road are impressive, despite the rain or maybe because of it.
+But the views along the road are impressive, despite the rain or maybe because of it.
 We see clouds hugging the mountain ranges, giving everything a ghostly appearance.
 Most of the route is rough mountain terrain interspersed with the occasional village.
 Large parts of the road have no guardrails, and the winding curves look extra dangerous to us passengers.
 I hope the driver is experienced and not suicidal…

 We arrive in Vang Vieng towards the end of the afternoon.
 Our hotel has the basic amenities we’ve become accustomed to: air-conditioning, free Wi-Fi, no bugs.
 Just after we arrived the heavens open to an impressive downpour that makes everything look clean and refreshed again.
 After a quick check-in we rush to the nearby caves before they close around 5 PM.